tropical-nerd/shopify-hero-section/README.md

 # Shopify Hero Section

 A responsive Shopify hero section compatible with Online Store 2.0.
 Made to augment themes that do not include a similiar section by default.
-This is an opinionated hero that designed to prioritize the following criteria:
+This is an opinionated hero designed to prioritize the following criteria:

 - High image quality on screens up to 4k resolution
 - Deliver responsive optimized images to the appropriate devices using the `<picture>` tag and `srcset` attribute to